magento/devdocs/guides/v2.0/test/unit/unit_test_execution_cli.md

 $ php -f vendor/bin/phpunit -- -c dev/tests/unit/phpunit.xml.dist
 {%endhighlight%}

-#### Using the right PHP interpreter
+#### Use the correct PHP interpreter

-If running the tests results in errors about missing PHP extensions, you might be using a wrong PHP interpreter.
-On many development systems more then one PHP version is installed.
+On many development systems, you might have more one PHP version installed.
+You must know the correct PHP interpreter to use for testing; that is, Buse the same version of PHP to run the unit tests you use to run Magento.

+Some examples follow:

+*	Ubuntu: `/usr/bin/php`
+*	CentOS: `/usr/bin/php`
-Examples of common PHP locations on OS X:
+*	OS X:

 	* System: `/usr/bin/php`
 	* Homebrew: `/usr/local/Cellar/php56/5.6.19/bin/php`
 	* MAMP: `/Applications/MAMP/bin/php/php5.6.19/bin/php`

-Be sure to use the same version of PHP to run the unit tests that is also used to run Magento.

 You can either fix your `$PATH` (please refer to your system documentation on how to do that), or specify the full path to the PHP interpreter.
 For example: